JureSeselj/kiteboarding-club/README.md

 ### Features Section

-+ The features section gives a brief description of the kiteboarding club with the adition of a character showing the user about NRT Kiteboarding stuff, course price and contact.
++ The features section gives a brief description of the kiteboarding club with the adition of a character showing the user about NRT Kiteboarding stuff, course prices and booking with icons on left side just before paragraph and photo of the beach on the right side of the features section.
 It is also responsive to suit the different screen sizes.
     \
     &nbsp;